slint-ui/slint/docs/reference/src/language/syntax/functions.md

 - Callback visiblity is always similar to `public` functions

 In general, the biggest reason to use callbacks is to be able to handle them from the backend code.
-If that is not needed, using a callback or a function is a matter of personal choice.
+If that is not needed, we recommend using a function.